ocaml/ocaml-lsp/ocaml-lsp-server/docs/ocamllsp/merlinJump-spec.md

 ## Description

 This custom request allows Merlin-type code navigation in a source buffer.
+It will fetch all the possible jump targets and return them.

 ## Server capability